APEC China 2026: Possible participating leaders

-President (Note: The actual head of the executive government of Vietnam is the Prime Minister, whose current holder is Phạm Minh Chính.
-The President of Vietnam is legally the head of state, but the General Secretary of the Communist Party of Vietnam (practical highest political leader in a one-party communist state) is being Tô Lâm.)
+CPV General Secretary and President (Note: The actual head of the executive government of Vietnam is the Prime Minister, whose current holder is Lê Minh Hưng.
+The President of Vietnam is legally the head of state, but the General Secretary of the Communist Party of Vietnam is the practical highest political leader in a one-party communist state.
+Both seats are currently held by Tô Lâm, as they are sometimes, but not always, held by the same person in Vietnam.)